unt-libraries/untl-metadata-documentation/docs/technical/navigation.rst

 ---------------------------
 There are a number of tools built into the system to make suggestions or highlight values that do not match expectations.

+**Title-Case Button**
+The title case (TC) button appears below the title, creator, contributor, and publisher fields.
+It was added to assist with normalizing values written in all-caps by changing the text value to "title case."
+For example: "ANALYSIS OF TEXTURE." >> "Analysis of Texture."

+There are a couple of things to keep in mind:

+-   Acronyms are not recognized, so a term like "DNA" or "FBI" in a title will also be changed (i.e., Dna and Fbi) and may need manual adjustment
+-   Spacing and punctuation will affect when letters remain capitalized; a letter/initial followed by a space will stay capitalized but if there is no space (e.g., "U.S.") some/all letters will become lowercase:

+    -   MOKHOV,N.V.  >> Mokhov,n.V.
+    -   JOHNSTONE, C.J. >> Johnstone, c.j.
+    -   PARKER, B. L. >> Parker, B. L.

 **Warning Messages**
 For validation, if a field value seems wrong, the field will be highlighted in the sidecar along with a message explaining what needs to be checked: